 Mmm, maybe a sleepover would be a bit more challenging than I thought.
 We only seen this wee spider because Ian shone his torch down through a hole in the rock.
 I don’t think he lives alone either!

 The second chamber really surprised me with its size and habitable look.
-There was two doors that caught my eye on entrance.
+There were two doors that caught my eye on entrance.
 This door on the right led me to a loo with a spectacular view!
 This was starting to look like glamping to me.

 After the toilet break it was time for some ghostly stories.
 It was believed that evil spirits lived in the caves.
 One day a piper with his dog tried to scare them away by playing his bagpipes.
 The piper was never seen again but his dog came back out two days later losing all its fur with fright!